dallinjdahl/gx/README.md

 ## dwm
 To aid in incorporating this with dwm, there is a script, `dwmgx` that pipes the primary selection to gx.
 It can be added to your dwm config.h

+## st
+To incorporate this into st, a patch is provided called [simple_plumb.diff](/simple_plumb.diff).
+This sends the currently selected text in st is sent to the plumber as a parameter on right click.